anyphantom/bastyon-scripts/README.md

 <img src="https://raw.githubusercontent.com/anyphantom/bastyon-scripts/main/images/preview-a1.png" width="500">

+### How to use it
+- Install Tampermonkey (follow the section BEFORE YOU START)
+- Import the script from the `https://raw.githubusercontent.com/anyphantom/bastyon-scripts/main/a1.js` website.
+- You're ready to go.
+Refresh the page and press Ctrl + A.

 ## Script A2 - Video downloading
 No idea why this is still not made, however...
 This script allows downloading any Peertube video from Bastyon.
 Yeah, guys!!
 Under the video you'll find buttons for download.
 This extension is still raw, so be patient.

 ### How to use it
 - Install Tampermonkey (follow the section BEFORE YOU START)
-- Import the script from the `https://raw.githubusercontent.com/anyphantom/bastyon-scripts/main/a1.js` website.
+- Import the script from the `https://raw.githubusercontent.com/anyphantom/bastyon-scripts/main/a2.js` website.
-- You're ready to go.
-Refresh the page and press Ctrl + A.
+- What are you waiting for?
+You don't need to do anything, just download the videos!